What is a balance transfer?

-A balance transfer credit card is exactly what it sounds like.
-It’s a credit card you can use to transfer the balance of your debt or debts.
+A balance transfer is exactly what it sounds like - a transfer of the balance on one credit card to another.

-These cards not only allow you to consolidate multiple debts into a single payment, but a 0% interest rate helps you get out of the clutches of debt faster.
+A balance-transfer credit card not only allows you to consolidate multiple debts into a single payment, but these cards often come with a lower interest rate to help you get out of the clutches of debt faster.

-Well, the 0% interest rate on these cards doesn’t last forever.
+Well, the low or 0% interest rate on these credit cards doesn’t last forever.
 Many credit card issuers will offer an introductory 0% APR (annual percentage rate) but the key word here is introductory.

 That rate generally expires after between 6 to 21 months.